uoft-course-eval-team/course-recommender/README.md

 ![Architecture of project](graphs/architecture.png)

 ## Package Versions
-We recommend using the following versions for the libraries in requirements.txt.
+We recommend using the following versions for the packages in requirements.txt.
 ```
 numpy<2
 torch==2.0.1